 3. High power, low interest

 High-power yet low-interest stakeholders are very important for a successful project.
-They may influence a lot, and, unfortunately, not pleasing them may result in delays or even failure of the project.
-The best way to engage with them is to ensure that they are satisfied.
+They may have significant influence, but, unfortunately, disappointing them may result in delays or even failure.
+The best way to engage with them is to ensure they are satisfied.
 Satisfying the high-power project stakeholders can lead to their increased interest in the project.

 4. High power, high interest

 This is the most important group of stakeholders.
 Besides holding power, they are already interested in the project and could be a great asset to it.
 It only makes sense to engage these key stakeholders in the process and consult with them regularly.

 While none of the four stakeholder groups should be overlooked, the company and project manager should focus on this particular group by devoting time and attention to building a stronger relationship.

 Knowing who to prioritise helps managers understand which stakeholders to focus on.
 This means the "main players" should get meetings or interviews where the discussion is led on the following topics: what their expectations are for the project, what they consider a successful project to be, and how they will be affected by a particular project part's outcome (be it positive or negative).
 These are just some examples that help you determine whether there are any anticipated conflicts of interest with other stakeholders that you need to be aware of.